 Pros

-Dry fasting isn’t complex to do: Remove any liquid intake from your fasting periods and you’re there.
-It might help you to lose weight and enjoy better health.
+Dry fasting isn’t complex to do: remove any liquid intake from your fasting periods, and you’re there.
+It might help you lose weight and enjoy better health.

 Cons

 Or it may not.
 There’s not enough evidence to really know whether dry fasting is safe or effective.
-Any results you see are likely to be short term, and dry fasting can actually damage your health, as well as lead to side effects like fatigue and dizziness.
+Any results you see are likely to be short term, and dry fasting can actually damage your health and lead to side effects like fatigue and dizziness.

 Is dry fasting right for you?